antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

   *Group 1* **pre-imatinib (15)** and *Group 2* **post-imatinib (15)**
 * Set the *P-value cutoff* to a stricter value: **0.001** and click Submit

 A table shows the differentially expressed genes.
-On the right underneath buttons with follow up analyses, you can find a small table that shows how many genes were downregulated by the imatinib treatment (imatinib: pre-imatinib >= post-imatinib) and how many genes were upregulated (imatinib: pre-imatinib < post-imatinib).
+On the right underneath buttons with followup analyses, you can find a small table that shows how many genes were downregulated by the imatinib treatment (imatinib: pre-imatinib >= post-imatinib) and how many genes were upregulated (imatinib: pre-imatinib < post-imatinib).